List of American Girl characters: Kaya

-Kaya (pronounced Ky-yah) was originally released in 2002 and a part of the BeForever collection.
+Kaya'aton'my (born August 15, 1755), known as Kaya, (pronounced Ky-yah) was originally released in 2002 and a part of the BeForever collection.
 In her collection, she comes with a knit blanket sweater, a deerskin outfit, a tepee and bedroll, a saddle, and a mare named Steps High, a foal named Sparks Flying, and a dog named Tatlo.
 Her story is based in the 1700s as a nine-year-old girl from the Nimiipuu or Nez Perce tribe living in the pre-contact Northwest.
 Themes in her core series focus on leadership, compassion, courage, and attachment.
 Chronologically, Kaya's adventures are the earliest of the historical characters.
 Kaya is depicted as brave and outgoing, but careless and thoughtless, and wants to be a leader of her people.
 Her role model is a female warrior named Swan Circling.
 She was created in collaboration with a consultation team that included representatives from the Nez Perce tribe.

 Kaya is the only Native American doll made by American Girl to date.
 Kaya is the only doll in the series not to show teeth, per tribal custom.
 Kaya is also the first doll in the series to not follow the book naming customs established by previously released characters – the second book in the series is titled Kaya's Escape instead of Kaya Learns a Lesson.
-In the book series readers are introduced to Kaya's blind adopted sister, Speaking Rain, her older sister named Brown Dear, and her two twin brothers named Sparrow and Wing Feather.
+In the book series readers are introduced to Kaya's blind adopted sister, Speaking Rain, her older sister named Brown Deer, and her two twin brothers named Sparrow and Wing Feather.